najir/DSA/README.md

 a special delete function for clearing individual pointers.
 ### Binary search tree
 Basic implementation of core functions and leaf node for a  binary search tree.
-Includes left/right access to leafs and currently incomplete insert/delete functions
+Includes left/right access to leafs and currently incomplete insert/delete functions.
+12/26/22: Implementing Pre/In/Post, Level, zigzag, odd/even traversals before completing my r/b tree due to the use of traversals and BST deletion operations needed in rb deletions.
 ### Red/Black Tree
 Created tree and leaf class for a red/black sorting tree.
 Leaf contains left/right nodes along with a set color of red(0) or black(1)